Localized continuation criterion, improved local existence and uniqueness for the Euler-Poisson system in a bounded domain: Local existence and uniqueness of solutions to Problem

-Before discussing the classical solutions of diffuse boundary problem, we first recall the relevant tame solutions and their local existences given by Makino \cite{Makino1992,Makino1990,Makino1987}.
+Before discussing the regular solutions of Problem \ref{prob}, we first recall the relevant Makino solutions and their local existences given by Makino \cite{Makino1992,Makino1990,Makino1987}.
 The Cauchy problem of Euler--Poisson equations with variables defined in $[0,T)\times\Rbb^3$ for some constant $T>0$ is given by